bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

     one), please team up with somebody else who has one(or is willing to create one).

-2. If you never used Google Colabs:
+2. If you never used Google Colab:

     - click on
       <img src="images/lab05/image9.png" style="width:0.56771in;height:0.25547in" />\>